Home

 What can be done to prevent future breakage?

-Simply have the tree pruned for weight reduction.
+Have the tree pruned for weight reduction.
 A certified arborist knows a great deal about the dynamics of load on tree limbs.
 Every tree species and individual trees must be assessed for their structure, shape, growing conditions, and whether the tree presents risks to activities below it.

 Your trees will not lose their unique branching or shape in the hands of a skilled professional, but they will be more resistant to wind, snow loads and ice.